dunno4321/YAGPCB/README.md

     - If it returns something like "python is not recognized as a...", try running just `python` and install it from the Microsoft Store
 7. When that has finished installing, follow [these steps](https://dev.twitch.tv/docs/authentication/register-app/) to create & register a bot and take note of your `client_id` and your `client secret`
 8. Set "OAuth Redirect URL" to "http://localhost:3000/token"
+9. To connect with twitch, do one of the following:
-9. In the command window opened above, type `python set_stuff.py` to start to configuration wizard
+  - In the command window opened above, type `python set_stuff.py` to start to configuration wizard
        - If it returns something like "python is not recognized as a...", try running just `python` and install it from the Microsoft Store
+  - OR run the bot with `python main.py` and navigate to http://localhost:3000 in your web browser
 10. Enter the client id, secret, and your channel name.
 All of this data is stored locally in config.json and only in config.json

 ## Running the bot